AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/create-site.md

    ![Home page](assets/home-page.png)

-1. Save the path to later provide to the front end developer.
+1. Save the path to later provide to the front-end developer.

 ## Download the Theme {#download-theme}

-Now that the site has been created, the theme of the site as generated by the template can be downloaded and provided to the front end developer for customization.
+Now that the site has been created, the theme of the site as generated by the template can be downloaded and provided to the front-end developer for customization.

 1. On the sites console, show the **Site** rail.